JeffersonLab/JANA2/docs/tutorial.rst

     }
     }

-By default, :py:func:`JEventSourceGeneratorT` will report a confidence of 0.1 that it can open any resource it is given.
+By default, ``JEventSourceGeneratorT`` will report a confidence of 0.1 that it can open any resource it is given.
 Let’s make this more realistic: suppose we want to use this event source if and only if the resource name is “random”.
-In :py:func:`RandomSource.h`, observe that :py:func:`jana-generate.py` already declared for us:
+In ``RandomSource.h``, observe that ``jana-generate.py`` already declared for us:

 .. code-block:: console